skarger/diesel_regconfig/README.md

     pub struct Regconfig;
 ```

-Assuming that we define the above in `src/types.rs`, we must tell `diesel cli`
+Assuming that we define the above in `src/types.rs`, we must update `diesel.toml`
-to include it when dumping the schema:
+to tell `diesel_cli` to include it when dumping the schema:

 ```toml
 import_types = ["diesel::sql_types::*", "crate::types::*"]